St. Peter's College, Colombo: St. Peter's College, Gampaha Branch

 The branch, St. Peter's College, Gampaha, was inaugurated by Archbishop Oswald Gomis on 2 February 1993, as the first Branch school in Sri Lanka after the Schools Takeover Act No. 8, passed in 1961.
 As of 2013 it had more than 14 staff members.

 St. Peter's College, Udugampola Branch

-Oswald Gomis, the Archbishop of Colombo, initiated opening Branch Schools of the Catholic Colleges in Colombo and rural areas.
+Oswald Gomis, the Archbishop of Colombo, initiated the opening of Branch Schools of the Catholic Colleges in Colombo and rural areas.
 St. Peter's College Branch School at Gampaha was the first of 10 branches opened As of 2013.
 The Udugampola Branch School was opened on 24 September 2005 by Archbishop Gomis, and Rev. Fr.
 Siri Cooray was appointed Principal of the Branch Schools of both Gampaha and Udugampola in January 2007.
 Fr.
 Suranga Fonseka became Assistant Priest to the school in January 2008.